kohheepeace/mr-pdf/README.md

 ## ⚠️ Caution!
-Currently, this package is not catching up with docusaurus v2 and not actively developed, it is under MIT license, so feel free to fork and modify it.
+Currently, this package is not catching up with docusaurus v2 HTML markup so command cannnot find correct HTML to loop throught docs.
+Please modify the command to find correct HTML markup by yourself.

 ## 📌 Introduction